Oveready Lava P60 Host with XP-L HI 371d and Optic DIP 219c Drop in Flashlight Review

 User Interface and Operation

 It should be noted that there are different switch types available for the Lava host.
 What I have is the McClicky – Orange softpress, and there are a bunch of other clicky options.
-There’s also a SF Twisty – Black option.
+There’s also an SF Twisty – Black option.

-I won’t cover the UI of the v5 drop in.
+I won’t cover the UI of the v5 drop-in.
 I’ve covered it before and it hasn’t changed.
 If you’re interested, see my TorchLAB BOSS review.
 (That’s a light I still own and love.)

 The McClicky is a forward clicky, and the highest regarded flashlight switch on the market.

-Modes and UI and just generally everything depend on the driver.
+Modes and UI and just generally everything depends on the driver.
 And that driver is per your choice, so there’s not a lot to run through with that in mind.
 Suffice to say that the McClicky works as it should.

 LED and Beam

-For the v5 drop in, I opted to get the XP-L HI 4000K, with an Amber secondary.
-This is my favorite v5 tint and output (I have the 219c option in my BOSSes, and also have the (not available in this drop in) XP-L HI Redomes).
+For the v5 drop-in, I opted to get the XP-L HI 4000K, with an Amber secondary.
+This is my favorite v5 tint and output (I have the 219c option in my BOSSes, and also have the (not available in this drop-in) XP-L HI Redomes).
 The XP-L HI 4000K is the best.